 The brain rules for visual aids

-Whether you prefer PowerPoint, Keynote or one of the newer kids on the block like Prezi, slides remain a key part of business communication more than 30 years since the original PowerPoint was first created.
+Whether you prefer PowerPoint, Keynote, or one of the newer kids on the block like Prezi or Menti, slides remain a crucial part of business communication more than 30 years since the original PowerPoint was first created.

 When I joined the BBC Weather Team almost 20 years ago, I discovered our own version of slides – the TV weather graphics.
-Back then weather symbols were added by clicking the mouse on the appropriate spot on the map – a digital advance on the nostalgic magnetic symbols introduced in the 1960’s.
+Back then, weather symbols were added by clicking the mouse on the appropriate spot on the map – a digital advance on the nostalgic magnetic symbols introduced in the 1960s.
 Who could forget the unintended humour when they fell off the map or when Michael Fish apologised for the F in fog?
 Today we now use 3D real-time moving data.
-Across the decades though, and whatever the technology to hand, the aim has remained the same: Make the images as clear and concise as possible.
+Whatever the technology, the aim has remained the same across the decades: Make the images as clear and concise as possible.
 Communicate the core message without words.
-And make it memorable.
-They are designed to be a visual aid in the truest sense.
+They are a memorable visual aid in the truest sense.

-And this is where many business presentations struggle when using a slide deck.
-The agenda slide starts off the meeting with a list of 20 bullet points, we then see another 50 slides loaded with words, diagrams, charts, data and maybe a bit of clip art to make it look ‘nice’.
+This is where many business presentations struggle when using a slide deck.
+The agenda slide starts off the meeting with a list of 20 bullet points; we then see another 50 slides loaded with words, diagrams, charts, data and maybe a bit of clip art to make it look ‘nice’.
 Without realising it, you may have lost the audience before you’ve even started because your slide deck is not a visual aid.
-It’s not visual because it’s a list of words, and while it may be an aid to you (as your script) it isn’t to your audience.
+It’s not visual because it’s a list of words, and while it may be an aid to you (as your script), it isn’t to your audience.

-This was something Dr John Medina spoke about in his book ‘Brain Rules’, where through a series of fascinating stories he looks at how we remember and recall important information.
+Dr John Medina spoke about this in his book ‘Brain Rules‘, where he looks at how we remember and recall important information through a series of fascinating stories.
 The take-home from the book is this: We retain more information where the slides are visual with strong, relevant images rather than a list of words.
 Simply put, it’s tough to read and absorb information while someone is speaking!
 You can try this for yourself.
 Get someone to talk to you while you’re reading something.
-You’ll find it difficult to listen and read at the same time.
-I know this is true because recently when I was reading an important e-mail my husband started talking to me about moving the cars around on the drive.
+You’ll find it challenging to listen and read at the same time.
+I know this is true because recently when I read an important e-mail, my husband started talking to me about moving the cars around on the drive.

 ‘Let’s do it now,’ he said.